-Your projector is designed to be installed in one of four possible installation locations:
+Your projector is designed to be installed in one of the following 4 possible installation locations:

 1. Front Table

 Select this location with the projector placed near the floor in front of the screen.
 This is the most common way to position the projector for quick setup and portability.